Go Ohio Newsletter

 Lebanon Ohio

 Today Lebanon is a neighboring community to the expansions of both Cincinnati and Dayton.
 It has embraced its historic district with the refurbishing of the pre-civil war architecture.
-Lebanon contains 10 or more antique shops with specialty boutiques and restaurants dotted throughout the town.
-It is this small town feel that brought Hollywood to Lebanon for the filming of two movies, Harper Valley PTA and Milk Money both set in small American towns.
+Lebanon contains numerous antique shops with specialty boutiques and restaurants dotted throughout the town.

 Lebanon